atharaq/atharaq.github.io/cs2-f23/lesson1.md

 <iframe src="https://www.youtube.com/embed/wCugzvxeDK4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 For this lesson, you will *review* chapter 1 from the textbook, work through chapter 2, and *preview* chapter 3.
 For the most part, early in the semester we will stick closely to the textbook.
-There are exercises on CodingRooms to work through as we go through the book, I am describing them here.
+There are exercises on replit to work through as we go through the book, I am describing them here.

 Next Monday, we will look at these exercises as well as some supplementary material about variables, data types, and input / output.